optiklab/urlshortener.examples/UrlShortener.Orleans.GuidAlg.Net7.0.Persistent.Ram/Readme.md

 # App

+This app based on .NET Core 7.0 Orleans engine implements simple Guid coding for generating "unique" shortened URLs.

-Url Shortener built using Orleans.
-With storage in RAM (which is NOT persistent).
+Url Shortener uses RAM as a storage (which is NOT persistent).

 dotnet new web -o "UrlShortener.Orleans.WebApp" -f net7.0